March in the Bethel CT Pride Parade!

-Groups supportive of LBGTQ+ rights are welcome to join us in this peaceful and joyous march.
+LGBTQIA+ groups, groups supportive of LBGTQ+ rights, queer community members, and allies are welcome to join us in this peaceful and joyous parade.

 To participate, please follow the steps below and be sure to download our helpful guides.